ronaldvendelmans/citysdk-ld/README.md

 Configuration
 -------------

-Complete the `development.json` and `production.json` configurations in the `config/local` directory.
+1. Complete the `development.json` and `production.json` configurations in the
+   `config/local` directory.

+2. Enter the host name of the production machine into `config/local/production_hostname.txt`.

 Deployment